perezpaya/Spotijay/README.md

 Spotijay
 ========

+# Spoiler
+I'm not even proud of this.
+This code its ugly and unmaintainable.
+This was developed quickly to get songs from spotify to do some remixes and get them in wav/mp3.
+I'm not writing more code here because I probably re-write this in Golang.
+Feel free to do what ever you want with this code

 Useful tool that allows to get tracks from your premium spotify subscription in 320kbps and keep them synced

 # Installation